-- 1.3 As the providers of internal audit, we are required to provide the Fire Authority with an opinion on the adequacy and effectiveness of the governance, risk management and control processes.
-In giving our opinion it should be noted that assurance can never be absolute.
+- 1.3 As the providers of internal audit, we are required to provide the Authority with an opinion on the adequacy and effectiveness of the governance, risk management and control processes.
+In giving our opinion, it should be noted that assurance can never be absolute.
 The most that internal audit can provide is reasonable assurance that there are no major weaknesses in the Authority's governance, risk management and control processes.
-In assessing the level of assurance to be given, we have taken into account: - All audits undertaken for the year ended 31 March 2017; - Any follow-up action taken in respect of audits from previous periods; - Any significant or fundamental recommendations not accepted by management and the consequent risks; - Any limitations which may have been placed on the scope of internal audit; and - The extent to which any resource constraints may impinge on the ability to meet the full audit needs of the Authority.
+In assessing the level of assurance to be given, we have considered: - All audits undertaken for the year ended 31 March 2018; - Any follow-up action taken in respect of audits from previous periods; - Any fundamental or significant recommendations not accepted by management and the consequent risks; - Any limitations which may have been placed on the scope of internal audit; and - The extent to which any resource constraints may impinge on the ability to meet the full audit needs of the Authority.